joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5803419/2024/09/29/eagles-nfl-blocked-extra-point-return-rule-explained/

 **Israel Strikes the Houthis, an Iranian Ally, in Yemen**\
-`The strike on power stations and a seaport, which killed four people, was the second known time that Israel has retaliated against the militant group’ attacks by striking in Yemen.`\
+`The strike on power stations and a seaport, which killed four people, was the second known time that Israel has retaliated against the militant group’s attacks by striking in Yemen.`\
 https://nytimes.com/2024/09/29/world/middleeast/israel-strikes-houthis-yemen.html

 **Ten Hag says Man Utd 'need more time' after Spurs defeat**\